embedded-office/canopen-website/docs/start/quickstart.md

 The main settings of the node are configured inside the `CO_NODE_SPEC` struct.
 This struct is not used or modified after initialization is finished.
 This allows you to declared this structure as a constant.

 Due to the fact, that the central element of a CANopen node is the object dictionary, we start with the description of the specification of our object dictionary.
+You find the specification in the file [src/app/clock_spec.c][2].

 ### Object Dictionary

 **Description**

 To keep the software as simple as possible, we will use a static object dictionary.
 In this case, the object dictionary is an array of object entries, declared as a constant array of object entries of type `CO_OBJ`.
-The object dictionary is declared in the file [clock_spec.c][2]:

 **Implementation**